yasokochi/ZENomix/README.md

-# ZENOmix
+# ZENomix

-ZENOmix enables zero-shot reconstruction of mutant spatial transcriptomes using scRNA-seq and wildtype *in situ* data.
+ZENomix enables zero-shot reconstruction of mutant spatial transcriptomes using scRNA-seq and wildtype *in situ* data.

 ---

-## 1. Install ZENOmix
+## 1. Install ZENomix

-You can install ZENOmix directly via `pip`:
+You can install ZENomix directly via `pip`:

 ```bash
 pip install zenomix